Best Concrete Mix For Garage Floor: The Ultimate Guide

 In addition to factors pertaining to the concrete mix itself, the strength of the concrete is influenced by the curing time & process.
 Some key factors to keep in mind are:

-- Curing Time – Concrete Mix for Garage Floor is considered as fully cured 28 days after placement (under normal environmental conditions).
+- Curing Time – Concrete Mix for the Garage Floor is considered fully cured 28 days after placement (under normal environmental conditions).
 However, concrete continues to gain strength even after that.
 The incremental gain is small, though.

 - Relative Humidity – Concrete gains strength through the hydration process.
 In case the humidity is low the concrete will dry out and the hydration process will stop.
-This is the reason concrete slabs need to be “ponded” during the curing period, especially in hot, dry zones.

-Summary of 6 Important Factors that Result in the Best Concrete Mix For Garage Floor
+The 6 Important Factors that Result in the Best Concrete Mix For Garage Floor

 Factor | Description | Effect on Compressive Strength |